 Transit Asset Management (TAM) is a business model that uses the condition of assets to guide optimal prioritization of funding at transit properties in order to keep our transit networks in a state of Good Repair (SGR).
+Bus replacement projects are programmed every year to keep vehicle stock in good condition.

 Federal legislation requires all recipients of FTA funding to develop a TAM Plan and update the plan every four years.
 The Cape Cod Regional Transit Authority (CCRTA) latest TAM plan was prepared in November 2018 and identified agency-specific TAM targets.
-The CCRTA's latest FY 2020 TAM targets for the Cape Cod region are presented in Table 7.
+The CCRTA's latest FY 2022 TAM targets for the Cape Cod region are presented in Table 7.
 The Cape Cod MPO adopted the FY 2020 TAM targets for the Cape Cod region in May 2019.